LukeZGD/DDLC-LOVE/README.md

 **Some note/s:**
 - **DDLC-LOVE will not run on PSP 1000 systems.** It does not have enough memory for it.
 - The 3DS version of this port, **DDLC-3DS**, will be found in the [master](https://github.com/LukeZGD/DDLC-LOVE/tree/master) branch of this repo.
-I won't continue development for it anymore, so ddlclove is now the default branch.

 **Locations of save files:**